christopher5106/christopher5106.github.io/_posts/2016-05-11-google-appengine-is-simply-brillant-tutorial.markdown

 - push queues, to execute tasks (registered as "URL" on services) at a specified rate.
 The queue is "pushing" the tasks to the services.
 You'll define a strategy to deal with failure.

-- cron, to execute tasks at specified times with a certain recurrence
+- cron, to execute tasks at specified times with a certain recurrence.

 # Other features